 If you want a more natural red velvet cake, here are some options to consider:

 - You can use Beet Powder instead of red food coloring.

 - I also like the idea of using Dragon Fruit Powder, although it’s more pink than read.
 But once baked it could become darker.
 Take a look at my Blue Velvet Cake which uses a natural Blue Butterfly Pea Powder for its bright color.

 - I love hibiscus so this Hibiscus Food Coloring Powder is a great option too, although it also appears to be more of a pink color than red.

 Another way to boost the color is to reduce the amount of cocoa powder used.
 You can substitute the cocoa powder with a tablespoon of cocoa extract to deliver the light chocolate flavor for this cake.

 Vegan Cake Recipes

 Yes, it’s true this Vegan Red Velvet Cake recipe is all that and more!
 But doesn’t that leave you wanting to try some more delicious vegan cake recipes?
 Here are some great ones to get you started:

-- This Vegan Chocolate Cake is a beautiful cake with lots of chocolate flavor!
+- This Eggless Chocolate Cake is a beautiful cake with lots of chocolate flavor!

 - Go bananas with this Vegan Banana Cake with cream cheese frosting